It is 2026. The App Store is a jungle.

 - The Pros: It’s free, it’s addictive, and it keeps you coming back.

 - The Cons: You learn random sentences like "The bear drinks milk."
 Great for streaks, bad for real conversations.
+If you've hit that wall, we compared the best Duolingo alternatives for vocabulary in depth.

 3. Anki (The "Hardcore Memory" Tool)